veerapalaniyappan/Covid-Tracker-/README.md

 # Covid-Tracker-
-This shows  Info about Covid Cases in Several Countries ...(HTML-CSS-JS)
+This shows  Info about Covid Cases in Several Cities in india ...(HTML-CSS-JS)